Articles

 • Excellent customer support

-MailerLite was built for small business owners.
+MailerLite was built for solopreneurs and small business owners.
 If you’re juggling multiple roles and need an email marketing tool to help you create automations, beautiful newsletters, and landing pages with ease, MailerLite is a great choice.
 Plus, it stretches your budget further with a generous list of features, even on the free plan.

 MailerLite might not be for you if…

 You need an email tool that has cold emailing features.
 MailerLite doesn’t support any type of cold emailing or outbound sales campaigns like other platforms do.
-This is to help protect their high deliverability rates which can be negatively impacted if cold emailing is permitted.
+This is to help protect their high deliverability rates, which can be negatively impacted if cold emailing is permitted.

 MailerCheck

-Try MailerLite free for 30 days
+Try MailerLite free for 14 days

 Easily build out email campaigns, automations, and landing pages like never before with the most intuitive ESP on the market.